Lavedonio/Alexandria/docs/heroku_tools.md

 # heroku_tools
-This is the documentation for the heroku_tools modules and all its contents, with usage examples.
+This is the documentation for the heroku_tools module and all its contents, with usage examples.

 # Index
 - [HerokuTool](#herokutool)